b19kiit/TGS_IMS/docs/DB/index.md

 > - `Cell.location_tags` This is an Array of strings that allows segregation & perhaps search with queries of the physical location.

 **Property:** It represents nodes with label `Property`.
-This node stores quantitative-quality & other charecteristics, which are quite pivotal relating 'Item' nodes & `Cell` Nodes, for performing analitical & realitime operations with the data.
+This node stores quantitative-quality & other characteristics, which are quite a pivotal relating 'Item' nodes & `Cell` Nodes, for performing analytical & real-time operations with the data.

 It stores {name, type, value, min, max, normal}